meinradandermatt/livingdocs-design-boilerplate/README.md

 ## Image Aspect Ratios

 Named aspect ratios can be added to a design that can be reused in the components.
-It is possible to restrict images to certain aspect ratios to for example ensure that an image is alwas a landscape image of 16:9.
+It is possible to restrict images to certain aspect ratios to for example ensure that an image is always a landscape image of 16:9.

 ```javascript
 "imageRatios": {